Syfy: Branding history

 From 1992 to 1999, the network's first logo consisted of a planet with a ring, made to look like Saturn, with "SCI-FI CHANNEL" written on it.
-The network's second logo, which was used from 1999 to 2002, dropped the hyphen and the word "CHANNEL" from the name.
+The network's second logo, which was used from 1999 to 2002, dropped the hyphen and the word "CHANNEL".
 The network's third and final "ringed planet" logo ran from 2002 to 2009, and was designed by Lambie-Nairn.
 The logo made its debut on December 2, 2002, with the launch of the Steven Spielberg miniseries Taken.
 The network also launched a new image campaign with the tagline "If", which expresses the limitless possibilities of the imagination.
 Identification bumps depicted surreal situations such as a baby breathing fire, as well as a woman in a stately sitting room kissing a bug-eyed, big-eared animal.

 On March 16, 2009, NBCUniversal announced that Sci Fi was rebranding as "Syfy".
 Network officials also noted that, unlike the generic term "sci fi", which represents the entire genre, the term "Syfy" as a sensational spelling can be protected by trademark and therefore would be easier to market on other goods or services without fear of confusion with other companies' products.
 The only significant previous use of the term "Syfy" in relation to science fiction was by the website SyFy Portal, which became Airlock Alpha after selling the brand to an unnamed company in February 2009.